QuTech-Delft/libqasm/docs/dev-guide/dev-guide.md

 docker build .
 ```

+!!! note

-**Note for Windows users:** The above might fail on Windows due to the `autocrlf` transformation that git does.
+    The above might fail on Windows due to the `autocrlf` transformation that git does.
     If you run into this issue, then create new clone of this repository:

 ```shell
 git clone --config core.autocrlf=input git@github.com:QuTech-Delft/libqasm.git